CarinaAJ/p3-last-chapter/README.md

 ----------------------------------------
 ### Select Book

 If the user wants to order a book, he is asked to enter a number between 1 and 8 to choose the desired title.
-And a couple of examples are being mentioned for guidance.
+A couple of examples are being mentioned for guidance.

 ![Second Choice - Select Title](readme-assets/second-choice-continue.png)

 ----------------------------------------
 ### User Information

-As this project has been linked to a Google Sheet, I added a small paragraph to inform the user that the data will be added to this sheet but confirm that the data will only be collected for the purpose of this project and only be seen by me.
+As this project has been linked to a Google Sheet, I added a small paragraph to inform the user that the data will be added to this sheet but confirm that it will be collected solely for the purpose of this project and only be seen by me.
 I added a 5 second delay to allow the user enough time to read this message before the programme continues.
-To highlight it is not part of the programme this text has been put in parentheses.
+To highlight it is not part of the programme itself, this text has been put in parentheses.

 ![User Information](readme-assets/user-information.png)